bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    This endpoint returns only a transaction from a ``VALID`` or ``UNDECIDED`` block on ``bigchain``, if exists.

+   A transaction itself doesn't include a ``timestamp`` property.
+Only the block a transaction was included in has a unix ``timestamp`` property.
+It is returned by this endpoint in a HTTP custom entity header called ``X-BigchainDB-Timestamp``.

    :param tx_id: transaction ID
    :type tx_id: hex string